Skip to content

 • Defaults: The engine starts with 4 predefined clusters (Strategic Command, Strategic Ops, Core Intelligence, Applied Growth).

-• Persistence: Agent roles and system configurations are stored in the backend SQLite database (tadpole.db).
+• Persistence: Agent roles and system configurations are stored in the backend SQLite database (data/tadpole.db).
 Logical mission clusters are managed by the frontend in LocalStorage.

 • Physical Sandboxes: Each cluster maps to a dedicated directory in the backend ./workspaces/{clusterId} folder, ensuring file isolation.